codeforfunprojects/H2S-API/README.md

 ## Deployment

-Our API is deployed using [Heroku](https://heroku.com/).
-Any changes made on the `master` branch are tested through [Travis CI](https://travis-ci.org/), passing builds are manually deployed.
+Our API is deployed using [Heroku](https://heroku.com/). ~~Any changes made on the `master` branch are tested through [Travis CI](https://travis-ci.org/), passing builds are automatically deployed.~~ Once a branch is merged with `master` it must be manually tested & deployed.
 ## Built With

 > [Express](https://expressjs.com/) Server Framework